puwei/DanielTakeshi.github.io/_posts/2014-11-19-brain-dump-successfully-installing-and-running-the-moses-statistical-machine-translation-system.md

 (1) Installing irstlm is a little different because now it&#8217;s version 5.80.06 rather than the 5.80.03 that&#8217;s currently listed on the website.
 (In fact, irstlm 5.80.03 does not even compile on my laptop.)
 With this new version, irstlm moved the directory structure so now the installation won&#8217;t work if you copy the baseline.
-There&#8217;s a README in the &#8220;trunk&#8221;
-directory inside irstlm so I followed that and didn&#8217;t seem to have many issues.
-Make sure you modify the rest of the baseline&#8217;s commands accordingly, since the documentation assumes that we use ~/irstlm/bin as the place where the binaries are located.
+There&#8217;s a README in the `trunk` directory inside irstlm so I followed that and didn&#8217;t seem to have many issues.
+Make sure you modify the rest of the baseline&#8217;s commands accordingly, since the documentation assumes that we use `~/irstlm/bin` as the place where the binaries are located.

 (2) One thing I had trouble with was the &#8220;&#8211;text yes&#8221; option for the compile-lm.
 That created a &#8220;DEBUG: warning: too many parameters&#8221; output, [as described here][11].
 The